WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by NSF grant IIS-2145479 and a grant from Open Philanthropy.
+The inception of this project was inspired by Yufang Hou and her keynote ``Bridging Resolution: A Journey Towards Modeling Referential Discourse Entities'' at CODI 2023, which contained real-world examples of LMs' failures on discourse connectives.
+We thank Kyle Mahowald and Sebastian Schuster for their input at the initial stages of this work.
+We are especially grateful to Yanai Elazar for making the Dolma frequencies available to us.
+We thank the three anonymous reviewers, and especially reviewer FCRj for their engagement with our submission.
+We are also grateful to Bonnie Webber for her detailed comments on an earlier version.
+This work was partially supported by NSF grants IIS-2107524, IIS-2145479 and a grant from Open Philanthropy.
 The authors acknowledge the Texas Advanced Computing Center (TACC)\footnote{\url{https://tacc.utexas.edu}} at The University of Texas at Austin for providing computational resources that have contributed to the research results reported within this paper.
+Kanishka Misra was supported by the Donald D. Harrington Faculty Fellowship at UT Austin.